mhowlett/AspNet.Identity.Providers/README.md

 Alpha quality.
 It's working for me for basic usage.

-Show me you care and it will help me prioritize this over other stuff :-)
+Show me you care and it will help me prioritize this over other things :-)

 I intend to put a bit more work into this over the next week or so (including adding a MySql version).